nukopian/DBIx-Squirrel/README.md

     The script is comprised of four parts:

     1. **Connect to the database**

+        Here, I am not just connecting to the database.
+I am associating the resulting database connection handle with the `db` helper function, meaning I can refer to it as `db` in future.

     2. **Create the `get_artist_id_by_name` helper function**

+        Here, I am constructing a fancy iterator and also associating it with the `get_artist_id_by_name` helper function.

+        Also here, I describe the the kind of processing I want applied to every single result produced by this iterator, expressed as a transformation comprised of two separat stages:

+        - I want the names of matched artists printed nicely on the console;
+        - I am only intersted in getting back the artist's id.

     3. **Query the database and process the results**

+        Here, I'm executing the query once for each of four artist to get and print their artist ids.

     4. **Disconnect from the database**

+        Just as we would with the `DBI`

     Find the script and run it: